Skip to main content

 You can name the _data folder anything you want, but you have to define the custom name of the folder in your .eleventy.js config.
 Read the 11ty docs for more information.

-To pull data from TakeShape, you'll use a fetch request.
+To query from your API, you'll make a fetch request.
 You'll need to install the node-fetch npm package, because JavaScript's fetch functionality is not included in Node by default.

 npm i node-fetch